charlottlundstrom/electrotest/README.md

 ### Bugs, known Issues and missing Features

-Make file does not handle the libraries properly.
+* Make file does not handle the libraries properly.
 Use make clean; make; ./electrotest to run program after changes have been made to any files.
+* Move library header .h files to sub-directory.
+Use -I flag in compiler,